 You can use them for aerial surveys, inspections, health and safety inductions.
-What’s more, they can help with visual progress reports, promotional photography, laser scanning and thermal image recordings.
+What’s more, they can help with visual progress reports, promotional photography, laser scanning, and thermal image recordings.
 Drones have also bridged the communication gap between offices and sites and assist with accurate and precise large-scale site measurements.

 - AI and Machine Learning

-AI uses smart algorithms to translate bulk data, forecast risks, monitor and maintain equipment, and analyze best choices to avoid constructional hazards.
+AI uses smart algorithms to translate bulk data, forecast risks, monitor and maintain equipment, and analyze the best choices to avoid constructional hazards.
 By learning through repeat use, AI can quickly review large datasets for past experiences to find patterns, which would otherwise be a herculean task for humans.

 4 ADVANTAGES OF DIGITALIZING CONSTRUCTION

-Large construction projects are incredibly complex and require advanced synchronization of people, equipment and materials – all the way from planning to on-site execution.
+Large construction projects are incredibly complex and require advanced synchronization of people, equipment, and materials – all the way from planning to on-site execution.
 Moving from paper-based processes to digital solutions can help address many of the typical pain points you may be experiencing.

 From managing the supply chain to tracking crew productivity, digital solutions provide real-time information, transparency, timely analytics on progress, risks, and enhanced coordination between all the moving parts of your organization, allowing you better end-to-end management.

 Listed below are some of the advantages of implementing digitalization across construction.

 Unexpected geological issues are one of the major reasons that projects are delayed and go over budget.
 Discrepancies between ground conditions and early survey estimates can require costly last-minute changes to project scope and design.